Shell ring: Construction and use

 Although the large size of shell middens gives the impression that the people associated with them lived primarily on shellfish, careful excavation of middens has revealed large quantities of fish bones, indicating that the people obtained more of their protein and calories from small fish than from shellfish.
 There is no evidence that the shell-ring dwellers practiced horticulture, but gathered plants were exploited.
 Nuts, fruits and seeds have been excavated from shell-ring sites.

+Ring middens

+More than 20 Swift Creek and Weeden Island archaeological sites along the Gulf coast of the Florida panhandle have ring middens.
+Ring middens are distinct from shell rings in that shells are sparse or missing from parts of each ring, and many rings have a low profile, so that the shape of the ring is defined by the limits of the midden's deposits.
+The ring middens are rarely closed circles, but may consist of a semi-circle or discontinuous segments of a circle.